nucleosome-dynamics/nucleosome_dynamics/README.md

 # nucleServ

-Scripts and wrappers to run nucleR and NucleosomeDynamics on the backend of a server
+Scripts and wrappers to run nucleR and NucleosomeDynamics

 # Attributes